Aged Care Financing Authority Member Biographies

 Over the last decade Ian has been Deputy Chancellor of Flinders University and Chair of its Strategic Resources Committee and various other Committees; Chair of the Cancer Council SA and a Director of the Cancer Council Australia; Deputy Chair of the Repatriation General Hospital in SA; Deputy Chair of the SA Council of Social Service; Board Member of the Southern Adelaide Health Service; Board Member of the Flinders Medical Centre; and a member of the SA Government's Health Performance Council.

-Ian holds a BA from Flinders University; is a Member of the Australian Institute of Company Directors; is an Honorary Doctor and Emeritus Deputy Chancellor of Flinders University; and was awarded Membership in the Order of Australia (AM) in June 2005.
+Ian holds a BA from Flinders University;; is an Honorary Doctor and Emeritus Deputy Chancellor of Flinders University; an Honorary Life Member of the SA Council of Social Service; and was awarded Membership in the Order of Australia (AM) in June 2005.

 Mr Gary Barnier

-Gary’s career has included senior management roles in marketing and strategy with companies such as Boral and George Weston Foods.
+Gary’s career includes senior management roles in marketing and strategy with companies such as Boral and George Weston Foods.

-Gary is a member of the Aged Care Financing Authority (ACFA), the Aged Care Sector Committee and a Director of the Aged Care Guild.
+Gary is a member of the Aged Care Financing Authority (ACFA), the Aged Care Sector Committee and is a Board member of the NHMRC National Institute for Dementia Research.

 Dr Mike Rungie